You got the Bluetooth mouse PIN problem? I got the solution 😀

 So my Microsoft IntelliMouse Explorer Mouse for Bluetooth (model 1001) suddenly stopped working.
 After putting in some new batteries and trying to pair it, my Windows 10 PC asked for a PIN code.
-Now that was strange – you don’t need to enter a PIN code when pairing a bluetooth mouse.
+Now that was strange – you don’t need to enter a PIN code when pairing a Bluetooth mouse.

 Solving the Bluetooth Mouse PIN Problem